 Walking Helps Prevent Heart Failure in Women

-Heart failure affects 6.5 million Americans.
-And the numbers continue rising.
-American Heart Association reported the number of heart failure cases rose by 800,000 between 2012 and 2017.
+Heart failure affects 6.2 million Americans.
+And the number of deaths continue rising.
+In 2018, heart failure was mentioned on close to 400,000 death certificates.
 But there’s some good news: For women, walking may be a key to preventing it.
 Walking for at least 40 minutes several times per week at an average pace can lower the risk of heart failure by 25 percent among older women, according to a study presented at the American College of Cardiology’s 67th Annual Scientific Sessions.

 What is Heart Failure?